Nitrobacter: Nitrification

-Main article: Nitrification

 Nitrification is a crucial component of the nitrogen cycle, especially in the oceans.
-The production of nitrate (NO3−) by oxidation of nitrite (NO2−) by nitrification the process that produces the inorganic nitrogen that supplies much of the demand by marine oxygenic, photosynthetic organisms such as phytoplankton, particularly in areas of upwelling.
+The production of nitrate (NO3−) by oxidation of nitrite (NO2−) is accomplished by nitrification - the process that produces the inorganic nitrogen that meets much of the demand of marine oxygenic, photosynthetic organisms such as phytoplankton, particularly in areas of upwelling.
 For this reason, nitrification supplies much of the nitrogen that fuels planktonic primary production in the world's oceans.
 Nitrification is estimated to be the source of half of the nitrate consumed by phytoplankton globally.
 Phytoplankton are major contributors to oceanic production, and are therefore important for the biological pump which exports carbon and other particulate organic matter from the surface waters of the world's oceans.
 The process of nitrification is crucial for separating recycled production from production leading to export.
 Biologically metabolized nitrogen returns to the inorganic dissolved nitrogen pool in the form of ammonia.
 Microbe-mediated nitrification converts that ammonia into nitrate, which can subsequently be taken up by phytoplankton and recycled.

 The nitrite oxidation reaction performed by the Nitrobacter is as follows;